- Large welcome bonus.

 Why we like it: Credit cards that require fair credit often focus on building your credit above all else.
 After all, someone with a 590 credit score should first and foremost be focused on cultivating a respectable credit profile.

-This card also comes with benefits, such as free credit monitoring (another boon for those on a mission to improve their credit) and up to six months of free Uber One membership when you activate by Nov.
-14, 2024.
+This card also comes with a benefit, like free credit monitoring (another boon for those on a mission to improve their credit).

 Rea our full review to learn more.